jfrog/SwampUp2024/jftd-111/lab4-Xray-Adv-Scan/README.md

 0.2.
 Docker Local, Remote and Virtual
 0.3.
 Note the name of your virtual Docker repo

+## 1. Create Docker Local, Remote and Virtual Repos
+In your Project context, create new repositories for Docker.

+1.1.
+In your project context, go to `Administration -> Resources -> Create Repository`, click Local Repository.
+Name the new repo `<project-prefix>-docker-local` and keep the defaults
+1.1.
+In your project context, go to `Administration -> Resources -> Create Repository`, click Remote Repository.
+Name the new repo `<project-prefix>-docker-remote` and keep the defaults
+1.1.
+In your project context, go to `Administration -> Resources -> Create Repository`, click Virtual Repository.
+Name the new repo `<project-prefix>-docker-virtual`.
+Add the two previously-created repos as members of the Virtual repository.
+Leave all other values at their defaults.

 ## 1. Build Docker Image from Sample App
-Let's build a Docker image that we can scan with JAS
+Let's build a Docker image that we can scan with JFrog Advanced Security

 1.1.
 Navigate to sample app directory, `./sample-app`.